-Not everything was seamless.
-Whenever Chris or I wanted to offer a promotion or raise for members of our team, or bring on a new hire, getting Michael to agree to it was like pulling teeth—and as partners, we both had to approve these things.
+Although working with Chris was great, not everything was seamless in our partnership with Michael.
+Whenever Chris or I wanted to offer a promotion or raise to members of our team, or bring on a new hire, getting Michael to agree to it was like pulling teeth—and as partners, we both had to approve these things.
 While I understood the mentality of being frugal as a young company, I also knew that it ultimately cost more to have good people leave and need to recruit to fill their shoes, and that it could hurt us to not invest in strategic hires in the first place.
 Besides, paying a fair wage was just the right thing to do.
 It was frustrating that Michael’s budget for some things was seemingly without limit—like purchasing elaborate animatronic Halloween decorations for the office or hiring singing telegrams to embarrass me for my birthday—but severely capped for others.

 Luckily, none of our disagreements led to a major impact on the business, and the majority of the time we were on the same page.
 Especially for the period of time Michael was living partially in Portland, he, Chris, and I were in sync, working together toward a common goal.